Seneca-CDOT/simengine/README.md

 `./services` - enginecore daemon service

+### Installation process

+If we navigate to the `simengine/setup/install-simengine` directory and we execute the `./execute` script the installation process will do all of the work.

 ### Notes

 Vendor specific MIB files are not to be included under GPL-3.0 of this project, check with appropriate hardware vendors for additional information.